 If you’re interested in residence you can apply for an EU family visa or EU spousal visa within the country that you plan to stay in.
 There is still an application process to go through, so you can’t just fly over with your EU spouse and expect to stay indefinitely wherever you land, but it’s a different process from a long-term visitor visa and, as a bonus, you can usually do it in country (i.e. after your arrival in Europe).

 For example if you’re married to an EU spouse and you plan to stay permanently in France, you can make an application for a specific type of residence permit (“carte de sejour de la famille d’un citoyen de l’Union/EEE/Suisse”) at your local préfecture within three months of your arrival in France.
-You’ll have to present documents proving your family link, as well as proof of lodging and financial resources, but the permit is free of charge and valid for up to five years.
-As an extra bonus, once you get this type of French residence card you’ll be able to travel freely with your spouse throughout the Schengen Area without the usual 90 day limit.
-Nice!
+You’ll have to present documents proving your family link, as well as proof of lodging and financial resources, but the permit is free of charge, valid for up to 5 years and renewable.

 What About Brexit?

 If you follow international news you’ll know that the UK voted to leave the EU (commonly known as “Brexit”) several years ago and that the official exit date was 29th March 2019.
 So, what has that changed?

 Bottom line, it doesn’t affect anything right now and if you’re a US citizen traveling to UK in the next year it won’t affect you either.

 What About Your Paws?